frePPLe/frepple/contrib/django/README.txt

-This directory contains a sample web application for Frepple.
+This directory contains a sample web application for frePPLe.
-It is built using the incredible 'Django' web application framework.
+It is built using the incredible Django web application framework.

 The basic steps to set up a development environment: